r-world-devs/GitStats/tests/testthat/_snaps/set_host.md

       test_gitstats %>% set_gitlab_host(token = Sys.getenv("GITLAB_PAT_PUBLIC"),
       repos = c("mbtests/gitstatstesting", "mbtests/gitstats-testing-2"))
     Message
-      i Searching scope set to [repo].
       i Checking repositories...
       v Set connection to GitLab.

-# Set host prints error when repos and orgs are defined and host is not passed to GitStats

-    Do not specify `orgs` while specifing `repos`. x Host will not be added.
-    i Specify `orgs` or `repos`.

 # Error shows if organizations are not specified and host is not passed

-    You need to specify `orgs` for public Git Host. x Host will not be added.
+    You need to specify `orgs` or/and `repos` for public Git Host. x Host will not be added.
-    i Add organizations to your `orgs` parameter.
+    i Add organizations to your `orgs` and/or repositories to `repos` parameter.

 # Error shows, when wrong input is passed when setting connection and host is not passed